SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Methodology

 \paragraph*{\uline{Strategies Based on AST Nodes}}

 Developers tend to think and code in terms of syntactic nodes that carry specific meaning, rather than handling characters or lines of code in isolation.
 This observation stems from the \textit{top-down, divide-and-conquer strategy} prevalent in software development, where developers decompose functionality into multiple, relatively independent code snippets.
 This approach significantly reduces the cognitive load of developing complex software.
 After breaking down complex features, developers can concentrate on implementing smaller, logically simpler code segments.
-This method of progressively decomposing a complex system naturally aligns with how parsing tools break code down into a tree-like structure.

 In this paper, we use the Tree-sitter\footnote{https://tree-sitter.github.io/tree-sitter} parsing tool to parse code files into abstract syntax trees.
 Based on a variety of node extraction strategies, we select target nodes as the code snippets to be completed and extract their corresponding prefix and suffix contexts.
-To create fine-grained data, we identified 13 distinct strategies based on syntactically or functionally similar AST nodes, as detailed in the blue sections of Figure \ref{fig:data_composition}.
+To create fine-grained data, we identified 13 distinct strategies based on syntactically or functionally similar AST nodes, as detailed in the blue sections of \textbf{Figure \ref{fig:data_composition}}.
 These strategies vary in prevalence.
 The most significant contributions come from targeting locations based on \textbf{Expressions} ($10.66\%$), \textbf{Other Common Statement Blocks} ($9.90\%$), and \textbf{Methods} ($8.90\%$).
 Other key strategies address fundamental constructs such as assignment operations and variable declarations ($6.99\%$), parameters and arguments ($6.53\%$), and conditional statements ($5.43\%$).
 The remaining strategies cover more specific contexts, including annotations or decorators ($0.46\%$) and concurrent statements in Go ($0.18\%$), ensuring comprehensive coverage of syntactic structures.

 \paragraph*{\uline{Strategies Based on User Behavior Patterns}}

 By summarizing developer habits when using code completion tools, this paper introduces additional construction strategies tailored to these behaviors.
 Specifically, this includes the following three types of data.